Capitalisk/capitalisk-website/docs/guide-setup-ldem.md

 npm install ldpos-knex-dal --save
 ```

-## 2. Add the Capitalisk genesis.json file to your node
+## 2. Add the clsk-genesis.json file to your node

-While still inside your node's main working directory, create a new directory to hold the `genesis.json` file for Capitalisk:
+While still inside your node's main working directory, create a new directory to hold the `clsk-genesis.json` file for Capitalisk:

 ```shell script
 mkdir -p genesis/mainnet
 ```

-Then, inside this new `genesis/mainnet/` directory, create a new file called `genesis.json` and paste the content of the following file inside of it:
+Then, inside this new `genesis/mainnet/` directory, create a new file called `clsk-genesis.json` and paste the content of the following file inside of it:

 https://gist.github.com/jondubois/6061f01168f793308621b77b16ee64c1

 ## 3. Create a new database for Capitalisk

 Create a new Postgres database called `capitalisk_main`.
-The following commands may be different depending on your Postgres user details:
+The following commands may be different depending on your Postgres setup:

 ```shell script
 postgres createdb capitalisk_main